john-terenzio/Set.js/README.md

 hash tables, performance is close to what you would expect from a native implemenation.
 For example, testing membership is constant time.

-In addition to primatives, Set.js supports adding objects to sets.
+In addition to primatives (except `undefined`), Set.js supports adding objects to sets.
 Like always, objects are treated as reference values, so if an object is in two sets, each set is really holding a reference to the same object.
 One thing to note regarding this is that objects are "scribbled on" when being added to a set.
 A property called `"_hash"` is added to the object and contains an int serving as a unique identifier for that object.
 This was done in lieu of implementing a full on hash function for objects, which is non-trivial and would most likely impact performance.

 Overview of Methods
 -------------------